Ladies and gentlemen, a serious sociological question.

 Yes, Mr. Limbaugh.

-It's a great pleasure to uh speak with the one true captain of the conservative ship.
+It's a great pleasure to speak with the one true captain of the conservative ship.

 Well, I don't know about that anymore.

-There's only one way to get uh to the bottom of it, you gotta get to the enablers, and that's the countries that are loaning America money, people need to get on their computers and tweet to these countries, China, uh, Japan, and any of the others that are loaning us money, and let them know they're not their poor down the saps aren't gonna get their money back.
+People need to get on their computers and tweet to these countries, China, Japan, and any of the others that are loaning us money and let them know their poor dumb saps aren't going to get their money back.

-The ChICOMs are gonna own the battery franchise for the electric car industry in this country if we're not careful.
+The ChiComs are going to own the battery franchise for the electric car industry in this country if we're not careful.

-Well, that was in my view, a great mistake on President Nixon's uh part thinking that uh they they've got a uh capitalist economy, but they got a communist government, and that doesn't look like they're gonna get rid of the communist government.
+Well, that was, in my view, a great mistake on President Nixon's part thinking that they've got a capitalist economy, but they got a communist government, and that doesn't look like they're going to get rid of the communist government.

 No way.